gharams19/PopMatch/Sprint_Plan3.md

 **Wai Hei Ngan** -
 - Combined Video chatting features and firebase API and pushed to master
   - https://github.com/ECS189E/project-w21-big-bang-theory/commit/470120918ff4aac6e496c060d317406a20090ae6
-- Working on add more Video Chatting Features
+- Worked on adding more Video Chatting Features
-  - Added all the icons
+  - Added all the icons nesscary
   - Implement some of the icons features
 - Added a timer model for the Video call